For urgent first aid, please use the Berlin Crisis Center (Krisendienst): https://www.berliner-krisendienst.de/en/

 You may also find a helpful service here: https://www.berlin.de/willkommenszentrum/en/everyday-life/help-and-support/

 All three Berlin Universities offer counseling and psychological services.
 Students may contact them to discuss a range of issues from study motivation, orientation at university, meeting deadlines and exam nerves, to study overload, homesickness, family problems, depression or any other academic or non-academic issue.
-The current COVID-19 pandemic has notoriously caused negative effects on students’ mental health, thus making them less motivated to study and increasing symptoms of depression and isolation.
+The COVID-19 pandemic has expectedly caused negative effects on students’ mental health, thus making them less motivated to study and increasing symptoms of depression and isolation.

 At the first meeting, the counselor will outline what steps can be taken to solve a specific problem.
 Further appointments can be made or else the counselor will help the student to find a therapist if necessary.
 The counseling sessions are strictly confidential.